06 June 2017

 Three advantages of instant payments for banks and why they should modernise as soon as possible

-Instant payments have become a reality now that the European Payments Council has released a proposal for the development of an instant credit transfer scheme.
-This proposal (set for November 2016) aims to bring real time money transfers in the SEPA zone by November 2017.
+Instant payments have become a reality now that the European Payments Council has released the rulebooks for an instant credit transfer scheme.
+These rulebooks (approved in November 2016) aim to bring real time money transfers in the SEPA zone by November 2017.
 Instant payments are the next big change in the payments industry, expected to have even more impact than the transition to SEPA.
-Mark Munne, Banking Consultant at Equens, explains in this blog why banks should embrace this evolution in payments.
+Mark Munne, Senior Product Marketing Manager at equensWorldline, explains in this article why banks should embrace this evolution in payments.

 Munne: “The use cases of instant payments are very interesting.
 Splitting a restaurant bill.
 Paying for the loaded cargo on a ship waiting in the harbour on Sunday.
 Buying a used car without carrying an envelope full of cash.
 Or paying your plumber for an emergency repair in the house late at night.”

 Being able to transact instantly and on a 24/7 basis is expected today and the ability to execute a payment instantly offers great value to all parties in the value chain.
 Consumers benefit from the increased convenience, corporates benefit from the increased liquidity and reduced risk and banks are able to position the bank account back in the centre of payments and design new products tailored to the fast moving markets of today and the future.
 Instant payments offer a perfect fit to the commerce of today.